-26790 BUSINESS PROJECT -INTERNATIONAL BUSINESS (6cp); prerequisite semesters 1-5 MBA
+26790 BUSINESS PROJECT - INTERNATIONAL BUSINESS

 The project should be undertaken in an organisational setting and should be integral to the elective subjects in the speciality strand.
 It allows students to examine an organisation and to utilise in the problem definition, resolution, decision making, and implementation phases of the study, the skills, procedures, and knowledge acquired in the course.